-We provide support to numerous conservation organisations dedicated to helping our environment and animal welfare, including World Wildlife Fund (WWF – Australia) and The Orangutan Project (TOP).
+We provide conservation support to numerous organisations dedicated to helping our environment and animal welfare.
+These include World Wildlife Fund (WWF – Australia) and The Orangutan Project (TOP).

 Supporting WWF – Australia.

-As members of the WWF Australia since 1999, we have been providing a monthly donation for more than 19 years, to support WWF’s global mission to stop the degradation of the planet’s natural environment.
-Our money goes to helping WWF achieve the following:
+Organic Times have been members of the WWF Australia since 1999.
+We have been providing a monthly donation for more than 19 years, to support WWF’s global mission to stop the degradation of the planet’s natural environment.
+Our conservation support goes to helping WWF achieve the following:

 - Prevent dangerous climate change by reducing our ecological footprint